Connecticut Council for Philanthropy

 CHEFA FY 2022 Grant Programs

 CHEFA anticipates resuming our typical three (Client, Nonprofit, Targeted) grant programs for FY 2022.
-We expect to provide additional information about those grant cycles in Spring 2021.
-Please check our website at that time for more information.
+If you are a CHEFA Client please see FY 2022 information on the Client Tab.
+We expect to provide additional information about the Targeted grant cycle in Spring 2021, and the Nonprofit Grant cycle in Summer 2021.
+Please check our website at those times for more information.

 In addition, you may reach out to Betty Sugerman Weintraub, Grant Program Manager at email@example.com or by phone at 860.761.8428 for more information.